fall harvest recipe: pumpkin pie in ramekins

 Instructions

-Preheat the oven to 350 degrees.
+1. Preheat the oven to 350 degrees.
 Lightly grease 6 ramekins with butter and set aside.
-Whip the pumpkin and eggs together and then add the salt and spices.
+Whip the pumpkin, condensed milk and eggs together until well blended.
+Add the salt and spices.
+Mix until blended.
 Spoon in to ramekins and place on a parchment lined cookie sheet.
 Bake 35-40 minutes or until knife inserted in center of pie comes out clean.